Important:

-The rules around alphanumeric sender ID registration are still shifting.
-We do our best to keep things up to date, but for the absolute latest, check the Australian Communications and Media Authority (ACMA) website directly.
-Everything in this article is pulled from what ACMA’s shared to date.
+The rules around the SMS Sender ID Register are subject to change.
+We do our best to keep things up to date, but for the absolute latest, check the Federal Register of Legislation and the Australian Communications and Media Authority (ACMA) website directly.

 But what does that mean for your business?
 And how can you prepare?
 Let’s break it down.